eliteSchwein/mooncord/README.md

 * prefix: Enter your prefered Bot Prefix here (default: mc!)

 Important Note, you need to configure bottoken for the bot to work, and masterid to access all commands!

-Important Note, you might need to configure chromium path

 * statusupdateinterval: Auto Status Update per Seconds or Percent (default: 10)
 * statusupdatepercent: Use Percent for Auto Status instead of Seconds (default: false)